agryman/federal-court-deadlines/README.md

-# federal-court-due-date
+# federal-court-deadlines

-This project implements the Federal Court rules for how to calculate the due date for service and filing of your documents.
+This project implements the Federal Court of Canada rules for how to calculate deadlines for service and filing of documents.

 Refer to the
 [Federal Court Guidelines